Money & Business · Guide · AI & Prompt Tools

 Continue reading

-- Money & BusinessCommon AI Strategy Questions AnsweredQuick answers to recurring AI-strategy questions — consulting vs strategy, fintech AI patterns, multi-currency platforms, team training budgets, AI on a small budget, ethics + legal quick refs.
-Each links to deeper guides.
+- Money & BusinessCommon AI Strategy Questions AnsweredFind quick answers to recurring AI strategy questions — consulting vs strategy, fintech patterns, multi-currency platforms, and budgets — free online no signup.

-- Money & BusinessAI Prompting Techniques for BusinessThe 6 prompt patterns that consistently outperform vibes-based prompting in business contexts — including chain of verification (the hallucination killer).
-Templates for proposals, financial analysis, and legal-document review.
+- Money & BusinessAI Prompting Techniques for BusinessBuild sharper business prompts with 6 patterns that beat vibes-based prompting — including chain of verification, the hallucination killer.
+Free guide.

-- Money & BusinessCommon Mistakes When Implementing AI Strategy8 common AI implementation mistakes from real post-mortems.
-The first thing to do BEFORE implementing (define success), and the 6-month checkpoints that distinguish on-track from off-track engagements.
+- Money & BusinessCommon Mistakes When Implementing AI StrategyIdentify 8 common AI implementation mistakes from real post-mortems.
+Learn what to do before defining success and checkpoints — free instant guidance online.